meteor/galaxy-docs/content/support.md

 While we strive for "best effort" with regard to non-deployment questions pertaining to Meteor, third-party packages and other topics, they are not an officially supported Galaxy subject matter area.
 Galaxy support does not provide code-level review.

+Our [terms of service](https://www.meteor.com/assets/content/Meteor-Terms-of-Service.pdf) explain our commitment to you in more detail.

 If you would like expert assistance with your Meteor question, consider a subscription to [Meteor Developer Support](#developer).

 <h2 id="enhanced-galaxy-support">Enhanced Galaxy Support Options</h2>